-- We have a clear Whistleblowing Policy that applies to all individuals working for our Trust and is published on our intranet site.
+- We have a clear Freedom to speak up: Raising concerns (whistleblowing) policy that applies to all individuals working for our Trust and is published on our intranet site.
 If there are any genuine concerns about any wrongdoing or breaches of the law, including modern slavery laws, these concerns can be raised in confidence and without fear of disciplinary action. - We have appointed a Freedom to Speak Up Guardian and Ambassadors to promote, listen, support and provide an impartial view to staff when speaking up and to contribute to a culture of speaking up where staff feel safe and confident to raise concerns.